Canon 1100D vs Sony NEX-5T

 The NEX-5T can be obtained in two different colors (black, silver), while the 1100D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-5T is considerably smaller (50 percent) than the Canon 1100D.
-However, the NEX-5T is substantially heavier (461 percent) than the 1100D.
+Moreover, the NEX-5T is substantially lighter (44 percent) than the 1100D.
 In this context, it is worth noting that neither the 1100D nor the NEX-5T are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1100D) and the Sony E-Mount Lens Catalog (NEX-5T).
 Mirrorless cameras, such as the NEX-5T, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.